 Or visit KK Human Milk Bank at:

-All personal information obtained by the KK Human Milk Bank will be kept confidential and only accessible by authorised personnel in KK Human Milk Bank.
-All donors will be assigned a unique identifier.
+All personal information obtained by the KK Human Milk Bank are only accessible by authorised personnel.
+Unique identifiers are assigned to all donors to ensure donor confidentiality.

 No. Milk donation is a voluntary initiative and donors will not be paid.
 This also ensures that milk arriving at the bank is safe and not tampered with for monetary gains.
 It also ensures that mothers do not deprive their own infants of their milk for monetary gain.